Our Team in the Field

 Brian Ratcliff is a biological consultant whose recent work includes collecting background data for environmental assessments of proposed “green energy” projects near Lake Superior.
 He has worked extensively with species at risk such as Peregrine Falcon, American White Pelican, and Woodland Caribou.More > UPCOMING TOURS >

 Carolyn Whitaker is a seasoned tour leader with Women’s Travel Network.
 She uses her corporate leadership and organizational skills to ensure that each tour experience is worry free.
-Her sense of humour and passion for travel will make your tour fun and eventful.More > NO UPCOMING TOURS AT THIS TIME.
+Her sense of humour and passion for travel will make your tour fun and eventful.More > UPCOMING TOURS >

 Chris Earley is the University of Guelph Arboretum’s Interpretive Biologist and Education Coordinator and a self-proclaimed 'nature geek'.
 He teaches workshops at the Arboretum, and participates in research around the world.
 Chris has led many previous Quest trips, including several to Africa.More > UPCOMING TOURS >